 - 2. Click on "School of Nursing Background Check Form".
 This will take you through the process to schedule your Background Check.
 For questions or issues, contact the Security Office at 423-652-4366 or email jfrazier@king.edu - 3.
 The student will sign an authorization and release form authorizing King University and/or a qualified Tennessee licensed private investigation company to complete a criminal history records check. - a.
-As part of the admission process to the School of Nursing, students must supply a request for criminal background check to the Tennessee Bureau of Investigation and the Federal Bureau of Investigation and submit to a criminal history records check performed by the Tennessee Bureau of Investigation. - 4.
+As part of the admission process to the School of Nursing, students must supply a request for criminal background check to the Tennessee Bureau of Investigation and the Federal Bureau of Investigation and submit to a criminal history records check performed by the Tennessee Bureau of Investigation. - b.
+Clinical agencies may also require additional checks to be conducted on specific federal lists of excluded individuals/entities - c.
+Additional databases or searches may be conducted by clinical agencies - 4.
 Once the fingerprinting process is complete, students will document the date of fingerprint submission in the student's Castlebranch account. - 5.
 The Security Office is responsible for relaying criminal background results of "clear" or "indication" to the School of Nursing